 Vision is great.
 However, it rarely is specific enough to ensure a complete understanding of the whole corporate structure.
 This is where goals come in.

-Here are a few matters to consider while setting goals for a UX strategy
+Here are a few guiding principles to consider while setting goals for a UX strategy

 - Set SMART Goals: Make sure your goals are Specific, Measurable, Achievable, Relevant, and Time-bound.